Friend-LGA/LGSideMenuController/README.md

 ### Status Bar

-You can't use `prefersStatusBarHidden, preferredStatusBarStyle, preferredStatusBarUpdateAnimation`, instead you need to override all this methods for each controller separated, or use properties of sideMenuController:
+You can't use `prefersStatusBarHidden, preferredStatusBarStyle, preferredStatusBarUpdateAnimation`, instead you need to override all these methods for each controller separated, or use properties of sideMenuController:

 ```objective-c
 BOOL rootViewStatusBarHidden;